-GOP senator: Rep. King’s racial remarks hurt Republicans, US
+GOP senator: Rep. King’s white supremacy remarks hurt nation

-WASHINGTON (AP) — Iowa Republican congressman Steve King says he’s not a racist, but he’s facing heavy criticism from his party over his remarks about white supremacy.
+WASHINGTON (AP) — Iowa Republican congressman Steve King says he’s not a racist, but he faced intensifying criticism Friday over his remarks about white supremacy, including from a black GOP senator who said such comments are a blight on the nation and the party.

-King on Friday said from the House floor that he is an advocate for “Western civilization,” not white supremacy or white nationalism.
-But he didn’t deny remarks published a day earlier in The New York Times in which he is quoted saying: “White nationalist, white supremacist, Western civilization — how did that language become offensive?”
+For the second time in two days, King insisted that he is an advocate for “Western civilization,” not white supremacy or white nationalism.
+But he didn’t deny remarks published a day earlier in The New York Times in which he was quoted saying: “White nationalist, white supremacist, Western civilization — how did that language become offensive?”

-King said terms describing bigotry, such as racism, are unfairly applied to “innocent” people.
+Within hours Thursday, the House’s top three Republicans condemned his remarks, and on Friday, GOP Sen. Tim Scott of South Carolina published his disapproval in an op-ed column.

-Republican Sen. Tim Scott of South Carolina wrote in The Washington Post on Friday that people with King’s opinions “damage not only the Republican Party and the conservative brand but also our nation as a whole.”
+King, who has denied being racist, appeared on the House floor after most lawmakers had left town.

 Most Read Nation & World Stories